Olena1788/first-project/README.md

 __Navigation Bar__

-- Featured on all three pages, the full responsive navigation bar includes links to the Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation and maintain consistency throughout the site.
+- Featured on all four pages, the full responsive navigation bar includes links to the Home page, Gallery, Learnmore and Sign Up page and is identical in each page to allow for easy navigation and maintain consistency throughout the site.
 - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![Nav Bar](documentation/testing/nav-bar.png)

 __Footer__

-- A footer which contains social media icon links to facebook, instagram and twitter.
-Icons were used to keep the footer clean also they are universally recognisable.
+- A footer which contains social media icon links to facebook, instagram and twitter icons were used to keep the footer clean also they are universally recognisable.
 The links will open to a new tab to allow easy navigation for the user.
 The footer is useful to the user as it is a form of encouragement for them to keep connected via social media.

 ![Footer](documentation/testing/footer.png)